lqqa/sankeywheel/README.md

 # 'sankeywheel': Create Dependency Wheels and Sankey Diagrams

 Dependency wheels and sankey diagrams can be drawn by many R Packages, such as [circlize](https://cran.r-project.org/web/packages/circlize/), [networkD3](http://christophergandrud.github.io/networkD3/), and [ggalluvial](https://cran.r-project.org/web/packages/ggalluvial/index.html).
 These packages are very powerful and easy to use, so why bother to write another duplicate package?
 As we can see, there are some relationships exist between dependency wheels and sankey diagrams.
 So why not combined these two types of charts into one R function.
-At the same time, it would be great to add a little interactivity to the graph. ['Highcharts'](http://www.highcharts.com/), a commerical javascript charting library, can help me realize these ideas.
+At the same time, it would be great to add a little interactivity to the graph. ['Highcharts'](http://www.highcharts.com/), a commercial javascript charting library, can help me realize these ideas.
 By binding R functions and the ‘Highcharts’ charting library, ‘sankeywheel’ package provides a simple way to draw dependency wheels and sankey diagrams.

 First, you can install it from `CRAN` or `GitHub`: